noseka1/openshift-auto-upi/README.md

 $ yum-config-manager --enable rhel-7-server-ansible-2.9-rpms
 ```

-If installing OpenShift on bare metal, the *python-pyghmi* library is required on Builder host.
+If installing OpenShift on bare metal, the *pyghmi* library is required on Builder host.
 This library implements the IPMI protocol which is used to control bare metal machines during the OpenShift installation.
-To install *python-pyghmi*:
+To enable a yum repository which contains the *python-pyghmi* rpm package:

 ```
 $ yum-config-manager --enable rhel-7-server-openstack-14-rpms
-$ yum install python-pyghmi
 ```

 ## Configuring Builder Host